perappu/perappu-blog-11ty/_src/content/termsofservice.md

   - Added a simpler definition for PII.
   - Added note that these terms are legally binding.
   - Changed references from DigitalOcean to Hetzner.
-- **11/3/2024**
-  - Added terms regarding "ghosting" of commissioner and/or circumstances where the commissioner blocks me.
-  - Added clarification regarding:
-    - Payment
-    - Personal Identifiable Information
-    - Hosting services
-  - Reorganized the Terms of Service for legibility.

 #### 1. General